AVSLab/basilisk/docs_sphinx/source/Support/FAQmacOS.rst

-   completion for BSK in PyCharm, go to Preferences >> Project >> Interpreter, click the ellipsis near the interpreter drop down and select more, click the paths icon, the right most icon shown :raw-latex:`\image `html Images/doc/FAQmacOS1.png width=153px Add the path to the “modules” directory.
+   completion for BSK in PyCharm, go to Preferences >> Project >> Interpreter, click the ellipsis near the interpreter drop down and select more, click the paths icon, the right most icon shown

+   :image ../images/doc/FAQmacOS1.png
+   		:align: center

+   Add the
+   path to the “modules” directory.
 You should now be able to use auto-completion in PyCharm.